Emmi-edu/SnakeGame/readme.md

 #### Selecting Upgrades:
 Players can choose from three groups of upgrade, each contains a positive and a negative effect.
-One enhance their snake's abilities, while one intensify the hazards.
+One enhance their snake's abilities, such as gaining more points from food, while one intensify the hazards, like spawning poison gas more frequently.
 After that, the score required for future upgrades is increased.

 #### Choose Upgrades: